 We are excited to offer four college scholarship opportunities to High School Juniors, Seniors and Alumni of First Tee – Greater Washington, DC.
 See below for more information about each scholarship.
-APPLICATION DEADLINE FOR ALL COLLEGE SCHOLARSHIPS IS FRIDAY, JUNE 30 at 11:59pm ET.

 Dave King Scholarship: For the ninth year, we are pleased to present the Dave King College Scholarship made possible by the generous support from Dave King.
 Dave learned the game from his father and went on to play number one on the University of Wyoming golf team for four years.
 He has had an illustrious golf career having won more than 100 amateur titles.
 Dave was most recently inducted into the Maryland Golf Hall of Fame by the Maryland State Golf Association.